ga-wdi-boston/http-study/README.md

 By the end of this, students should be able to:

 - Have a basic understanding of the Hypertext Transfer Protocol (HTTP).
-- Understand REST and it's terminology, resources vs representation, etc.
+- Understand REST and its terminology, resources vs representation, etc.
 - Understand Universal Resource Location (URL).
 - Know the flow of a web request from a client to server and back.
 - Trace, inspect and debug web requests using common developer tools.